AndrewChurchill/TargetProductsApi/README.md

 ## What's next?

-Since this application is meant to be a proof of concept, there are definitely things that would need to be added before this reached production.
+Since this application is meant to be a proof of concept, there are things that would need to be added before this reached production.
 Most notably:
 * Implement some sort of authorization/authentication before allowing requests (especially for writing).
 * Add more logging (i.e., any logging) and connect it to a service like Splunk for easy viewing.